Paulo-Ed/English/README.md

 * Na forma interrogativa do *Simple present*, o verbo sempre é usado no infinitivo sem o ***to***, mesmo quando usado na terceira pessoa do singular.
 * O ***do/does*** também é utilizado para se dar respostas curtas.
 * Estrutura da frase:
-  - Verbo auxiliar + sujeito + verbo principal + complemento
+  - Verbo auxiliar + sujeito + verbo principal + complemento.

 Ex: Do you arrive late?
 Ex: Does he live in your house?